These classic chocolate chip cookies are just what you’ve been craving! Pack them with chocolate and walnuts for a great snack any time of day!

-My husband has been a bit put off the past couple of recipes.
-He’s not a big fan of the fruity desserts, so I decided to make him all of his favorites for his Father’s Day dessert.
-I made him a three layer dessert that has everything that he loves.
+I decided to make my husband all of his favorites for his Father’s Day dessert.
+I made him a three-layer dessert that has everything that he loves.
 There’s a Chocolate Chip Cookie layer topped with Peanut Butter Chocolate Chip Ice Cream and then finished off with a Chocolate Cake.

 Saying he was pleased would be a bit of an understatement.